inspirenmy/yii2-config/README.md

 Allows to get template from database table or if it doesn't exists then from template source file.
 Before return it replaces all matches of template variables.

-Configuring process is very similar with Config component except name of class - use `demmonico\template\TemplateEngine`.
+Configuring process is very similar with Config component except name of class - use `inspirenmy\template\TemplateEngine`.

 Usage process is very similar to [get param of config application](#get-param-of-config-application).
 Getter sequentially passes following steps.
 If it finds out value the pass breaks.